hrpatel/miscellaneous/paytm/answers.md

 -
 Possible Solutions
 - Manage user accounts, keys, security hardening with configuration management (e.g. Chef)
-- Install/configure single sign-on with existing identity solution (e.g. using LDAP/Active Directory)
+- Install/configure single sign-on with existing identity solution (e.g. using sssd with LDAP/Active Directory)

 Q5 - Q7
 -
 I don't have hands-on experience with Namenode HA, Hive or Yarn.
-These technologies are supported by another team in my Org.
+These technologies are supported by other teams in my Org.